daedalus90/us-liberal-party/README.md

 # Liberal Party

+## TL;DR
+The Liberal Party is a new political platform, one that is focused around individual rights, and lessening the role and interference of the government in our lives.

+The platform aims to keep people free, ensure the free flow of ideas, and allow for greater socioeconomic movement, among other things.
+View our full platform here: [Liberal Party Platform](https://github.com/daedalus90/us-liberal-party/blob/master/platform.md)

+## About
 If you choose to read a summary or analysis of this; at the very least take the time to read it yourself before drawing conclusions.

 Those who editorialize this will change its meaning.
 Our existence is one filled with classifications and categorizations; created consciously and subconsciously under heavy influence.
 Perception is a knife we use to cut up the world, and editors make it their job to skillfully wield this knife to cut the world into what they want.